Last updated Jan. 25, 2023, by Teresa Carvalho, MS

 Who can take Kovaltry?

-The medication is indicated for the treatment and control of bleeds in adults and children with hemophilia A, as well as to manage excessive bleeding during surgery.
-It also may be used as a routine preventive treatment (prophylaxis) to lower bleed frequency.
+The medication is indicated for the treatment and control of bleeds, including those occurring during surgery, in adults and children with hemophilia A. It also may be used as a routine preventive treatment (prophylaxis) to lower bleed frequency.

 Who should not take Kovaltry?

-Kovaltry should not be used by patients who have allergic reactions, including severe and potentially life-threatening reactions to:
+Kovaltry is contraindicated, or not recommended, for patients who have experienced allergic reactions, including severe and potentially life-threatening reactions to:

 - mouse or hamster proteins

-The therapy is not indicated for the treatment of von Willebrand disease, another inherited bleeding disorder.
+The therapy also is not indicated for the treatment of von Willebrand disease, another inherited bleeding disorder.

 How is Kovaltry administered?

-For routine prophylaxis in adults and adolescents, Kovaltry should be administered at a dose of 20 to 40 IU per kilogram of body weight two or three times weekly.
+For routine prophylaxis in adults, and in adolescents ages 13 and older, Kovaltry should be administered at a dose of 20 to 40 IU per kilogram of body weight two or three times weekly.
 For children ages 12 or younger, the recommended dose is 25 to 50 IU/kg two or three times weekly, or every other day.

 For on-demand treatment, Kovaltry is recommended to be given to maintain FVIII activity levels at:

-- 20 to 40 IU/dL, with dosing every 12–24 hours for at least one day until healing is achieved, in the case of minor bleeds.
+- 20 to 40 IU/dL, with dosing every 12-24 hours for at least one day, should be used until pain is resolved or healing is achieved in the case of minor bleeds (e.g., minor muscle or oral bleeds)

-- 30 to 60 IU/dL, with dosing every 12–24 hours for 3–4 days until healing is achieved, in the case of moderate bleeds.
+- 30 to 60 IU/dL, with dosing every 12-24 hours for three to four days, should be given until pain and acute disability are resolved in the case of moderate bleeds (e.g., more extensive joint or muscle bleeds)

-- 60 to 100 IU/dL, with dosing every 8–24 hours until healing is achieved, in the case of major bleeds.
+- 60 to 100 IU/dL, with dosing every 8-24 hours, should be administered until bleeding resolves in the case of major bleeds (e.g., life-threatening bleeds or those occurring in the brain or gastrointestinal tract).

-For minor surgical procedures, Kovaltry should be given every 24 hours for at least one day after surgery to maintain FVIII activity levels.
-The dose should be 30 to 60 IU/dL until healing is achieved.
+For minor surgical procedures, such as tooth extraction, Kovaltry should be given every 24 hours for at least one day to maintain FVIII activity levels at 30 to 60 IU/dL, until healing is achieved.

-For major surgical procedures, Kovaltry should be given every 8–24 hours after surgery, at 80 to 100 IU/dL, to maintain FVIII activity levels until healing is achieved.
-The therapy then should be given for at least seven more days to maintain FVIII activity levels.
-That dose should be 30 to 60 IU/dL.
+For major surgical procedures, such as joint replacement surgery or surgery involving the brain, Kovaltry should be given every 8-24 hours to maintain FVIII activity levels at 80 to 100 IU/dL until healing is achieved.
+The therapy then should be given for at least seven more days to maintain FVIII activity levels at 30 to 60 IU/dL.

-After reconstitution, Kovaltry should be injected as soon as possible.
+After reconstitution, Kovaltry should be administered as soon as possible.
 If not used immediately, the treatment should be stored at room temperature for up to three hours.
-Injection usually takes from 1–15 minutes and the rate of administration should be adapted to each patient’s response.
+Infusion usually takes 1-15 minutes, and the rate of administration should be adapted to each patient’s response.

 Kovaltry in clinical trials